-I don't know what could NOT be creative mixed media!
-For me it's about dancing in the moment and feeling my way around with textures and colors.
+Let's do some creative mixed media!
+When I paint this way it's all about dancing in the moment and feeling my way around with textures and colors.
 It's tuning inward.
 It's meditation.
 And best of all it's fun.

 Join me now for what began on a very cold winter day.
 The wood stove was keeping the upstairs very cozy and warm but my studio downstairs was an ice box!
 I had to bring some art stuff up into the kitchen.

 Of course all of this activity raised suspicions.
 All art making materials were inspected for quality assurance purposes.
 Thank you Mr. Smudge.
 Your cat hairs will now be embedded in yet another painting!
 Nice.
 This is definitely going to be creative mixed media!

 I love old paper.
 When I find old documents I MUST have them.
 Here is an old ledger from the Independent Order of Foresters dated, get this...
 1911!
 Look at that penmanship.

 People gasp when I tell them I use only originals in my work, not copies.
 For me it just feels like I'm infusing my painting with history and old souls.
 Kooky, I know.
 But it works for me.